Cadillac-Cloud-After-Dark/Cloud-After-Dark-Labs/Lesson-2/Creating-text-with-the-echo-command/Creating-text-with-the-echo-command.md

 👉🏾 "" - Text we want to print or add to a file

-👉🏾 ">>" - this symbol allows us to redirect the output of the echo command to a file and adds the ouput to the end of the file.
+👉🏾 ">>" - this symbol allows us to redirect the output of the echo command to a file and adds the output to the end of the file.

 👉🏾 today.txt - Name of the file we want to create

 👉🏾 cat today.txt - Prints out the contents of the file today.txt

 &nbsp;